 Learning to use the gift of prophecy can be exciting, but it can also feel nerve-wracking and make us hesitant.
 Hearing God’s voice for ourselves is one thing, but trying to do the same for someone else is another matter.

 If we make a mistake with our own lives, then we can pick ourselves up and start again.
 If another person is involved, then we may feel an overwhelming sense of responsibility.
 Alongside that, we may not be sure how to handle what we hear.

-The good news is that there is a framework to help us out.
-I call it the four steps, or the four stages of prophecy.
+There’s a journey to get there: I call it the four stages of prophecy.

 When I started out praying prophetically for people, I faced these same concerns.
 I had many questions and doubts about my abilities in the gift of prophecy, including:

 If I knew then what I know now, I would have been more relaxed about it.
 Eventually, though, I discovered two important things:

 First of all, God is full of grace.
 I realised that he teaches and trains us from where we are, not from some idealised vision of what a prophet should be.
 This meant I was able to loosen up and be myself.